Alfred Stump: History

 then the building was gutted by another fire in December 1900, and not reopened, the Rundle Street premises being retained.

 He was a leading member of the South Australian Photographic Society, and on occasion served as a judge, usually with F. C. Krichauff, A. Krichauff, H. P. Gill, J. Kauffmann.

-In 1908 he had some success in producing experimental colored negatives ("autochromes"), and hence colored slides, though color printing to paper was not as yet possible.
+In 1908 he had some success in producing experimental coloured negatives ("autochromes"), and hence coloured slides, though colour printing to paper was not as yet possible.